 Royal Academy Schools, London.

-1813: Won the Silver Palette of the Society for animal Painting aged 11.
+1813: Landseer wins the Silver Palette of the Society for animal Painting aged 11.

-1815: Landseer exhibited “Dogs” at the Royal Academy of Arts in London.
+1815: He exhibits “Dogs” at the Royal Academy of Arts in London.

-1818: “Fighting Dogs Getting Wind” was exhibited at the Society of Painters in Oil and Watercolour.
+1818: “Fighting Dogs Getting Wind” is exhibited at the Society of Painters in Oil and Watercolour in London.

-1821: Landseer’s “Rat Catchers” was exhibited at the Royal Academy and influenced the French artist Gericault.
+1821: Landseer’s “Rat Catchers” is exhibited at the Royal Academy in London and influences the French artist Gericault.

-1831: Elected as a Member of the Royal Academy.
-Was to become the favourite painter of Queen Victoria and the darling of the British public although his paintings were dismissed as sentimental and technically unadventurous by the critics.
+1831: He is elected as a Member of the Royal Academy.
+Landseer was to become the favourite painter of Queen Victoria and the darling of the British public although his paintings were dismissed as sentimental and technically unadventurous by the critics.

-1865: Refused the Presidency of the Royal Academy.
+1865: He refuses the Presidency of the Royal Academy.

-1867: Unveiling of the Landseer Lions around the base of Nelson’s Column in Trafalgar Square, London.
+1867: The Landseer Lions around the base of Nelson’s Column in Trafalgar Square, London are unveiled.

 1844: “Shoeing.”
 (Tate Britain, London)